-To assist this process, politicians are encourage to let the team know if they are approached by the media.
+To assist this process, politicians are encouraged to let the team know if they are approached by the media.
 However, the team recognises that politicians are free to make their own arrangements with the media, especially on party political matters.

 If a senior politician is not available to be quoted or do an interview, a senior officer can take their place with consent from the Leader/Deputy Leader.
+For the avoidance of any doubt, any officer being interviewed should not make any political comments.